Concepts like reproducibility, integrity and collaborative development are a “must” for using R in production.

 While on the one hand you may want to benefit from the latest developments in the community, on the other hand you must ensure integrity and reproducibility of your product.
 Therefore, controlling — and potentially aligning — development and productive environments is essential.

-However, for an R project this may not be trivial.
-For this reason we at Mirai Solutions have added a new chapter to our techguides, describing how to manage dependencies using renv.
+project this may not be trivial.
+For this reason we at Mirai Solutions have added a new chapter to our techguides, describing how to manage dependencies using renv

 renv

-renv is a package that helps you creating reproducible environments for your R development.
-It can be installed from CRAN:
+is a package that helps you creating

 install.packages("renv")

-In an renv-project, the dependencies are automatically detected and, if out of sync, the user can chose to renv::restore() them.
-This approach ensures that dependencies can be collaboratively shared and maintained at project level.
+-project, the dependencies are automatically detected and, if out of sync, the user can chose to renv::restore()

-To initialize a package with renv:
+To initialize a package with renv

 renv::init(